AndressaSRodrigues/CODSOFT/README.md

 # CODSOFT

 This repository encompasses two distinct projects: a dynamic job board and an engaging quiz maker website.
-Both initiatives were conceived and implemented during my internship at CODSOFT.
-Here's a brief overview:
+Both projects were developed with the intent of practicing and learning new skills.

 **[HireHub](https://hirehub.vercel.app/)**: A Job Search Platform